25+ Cruise Books: Interesting Reads for Your Next Vacation

 Running Against the Tide, by Captain Lee

-If you're into Bravo's Reality TV shows (I'm addicted) then you'll know who Captain Lee is.
+If you're into Bravo's Reality TV shows (I'm addicted) then you know who Captain Lee is.
 But you don't have to watch Below Deck to appreciate this book.

 His book's official name is Running Against the Tide: True Tales from the Stud of the Sea.
-And in it, Captain Harold Lee Rosbach talks about his experience working in the boating industry, recounting incredibly interesting stories from the seas.
+In it, Captain Harold Lee Rosbach talks about his experience working in the boating industry, recounting exciting stories from the seas.

 It's available in an audio version, which Captain Lee narrates.